kyhau/aws-notes/gsuite.md

 ## Security

-To require users to sign in to G Suite using their LDAP credentials, Single Sign On should be enabled in your domain.
+1. To require users to sign in to G Suite using their LDAP credentials, Single Sign On should be enabled in your domain.

+1. Google's 2-Step Verification cannot be ussed for accounts using a SAML single sign-on service.

 ### Admin Account Recovery